pjbiggs/SING_aotearoa_2019/README.md

 * Do we have good evidence for that?
 * Was this a useful exercise?

-Now, we will do some thing completely different.
+Now, we will finish off the practial with some thing completely different.

 ---